lantunes/CrystaLLM/README.md

 ### Using Your Own CIF Files

-TODO - from a user-provided directory of CIFs, script to prepare a .pkl.gz file like the original downloaded CIFs
+TODO - from a user-provided directory of CIFs, prepare a .pkl.gz file like the original downloaded CIFs
+- simply tar and gzip the directory of CIFs, and use `bin/tar_to_pickle.py`

 ## Training the Model